fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 ## Renewing APNs

 > **Important** Apple requires that APNs certificates are renewed anually.
-If your certificate expires, you will have to turn MDM off and back on for all macOS hosts.
+> - If your certificate expires, you will have to turn MDM off and back on for all macOS hosts.
+> - Be sure to use the same Apple ID from year-to-year.
+If you don't, you will have to turn MDM off and back on for all macOS hosts.

 This section will guide you through how to:
 1. Generate the files required to renew your APNs certificate.